maanantai 10. lokakuuta 2011

 08º 13.945' N, 59º 00.894' W

-Contrary to what I wrote in my last blog entry, we did not leave next week after all but a week later.
+Contrary to what I wrote in my last blog entry, we did not leave the following week after all but a week later.
 There were several reasons for the delay such as getting our outboard repaired, receiving a refurbished SSB radio from the US, and both of us recovering from a nasty flu which, according to the locals, was brought to the island by the Chinese.

 So far during our travels, for some reason or other, we have never considered ourselves as being members of any international sailing community.
 Normally, we have always been in a hurry, coming or going and never staying in one place for more than a few days.
 But this time we stayed for a total of five weeks, and during that time we felt as if becoming part of the local sailing community.
 And it was a good feeling!